Daniel-Fernandez-951/tdrop_tech/README.md

 # About
-This project is connected to
+This project is connected to a Heroku PostgeSQL database.
+Any remote PostgreSQL database works, just change the URL to your service.